fourmation/RestRemoteObject/README.md

 ## Rest versioning

-This project offer two way for the versioning :
+This project offer three way for the versioning :
 * versioning included in a header (recommended)
 * versioning included in URL
+* versioning included in URL parameter

 ```php
 use ProxyManager\Factory\RemoteObjectFactory;